 For the flatbread pizza dough:

-• 150 g self-raising gluten free flour, (see notes if using plain flour)
+• 150 g self-raising gluten free flour

 For the toppings: